pierre-pretorius/turbolinks_test/README.md

 # README

 This repository shows a problem with select boxes and turbolinks 5.
+This works with turbolinks-classic (v2).

 Steps to reproduce: